PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-06-12-extractors.md

 # Introduction

+`ObservableLists` (and `ObservableSets`, and `ObservableMaps`, for that matter), are designed to invalidate and trigger `Listeners` when items are add or removed from them.
+Screen elements like `ListView`, `TableView` and the pop-ups in `ComboBox` will automatically update when the `ObservableLists` that back them are updated.

+But what about those cases where your `ObservableList` is made of up composed objects?
+Is it possible to detect that an `ObservableList` has changed when one of the fields inside an item has changed?

+That's what "extractors" are for.
+They allow you to detect changes to `Property` fields inside the items in your list, and to trigger `Listeners` on the `ObservableList` as a result.

 # The Basics

 The JavaDocs for extractors is pretty thin.

 The first thing that you'll notice if you check out the entry for [ObservableList]({{page.JavaDocOL}}) is that there are no constructors for `ObservableList` because it's an `Interface`.
-None of the "All know Implementing Classes" section look promising either.
+None of the "All Known Implementing Classes" section look promising either.

-Typically, you'll either get an `ObservableList` because it's already part of a `Node` class like `ListView`, `TableView` or `ComboBox`.
+Typically, you'll get an `ObservableList` because it's already part of a `Node` class like `ListView`, `TableView` or `ComboBox`.
 But if you want to create one yourself, you'll need to use `FXCollections`.

 If you go to the JavaDocs for [FXCollections]({{page.JavaDocFXC}}) you'll see that there are lots and lots of ways to create different kinds of `ObservableLists`, some of which specify extractors.
 Let's look at the details for `observableArrayList(Callback<E,Observable[]> extractor)`: